 From October the main flower season gets under way.
 We grow flowers all year round but the Isles of Scilly is particularly famous for growing scented narcissi and we start picking these in October.
 The narcissi season carries on right through until Easter.
 The flowers are grown outdoors in the traditional small fields protected by tall hedges.
 Nowhere else in the country can grow flowers so well outdoors all year round and it is because of this that flower farming has flourished on the Isles of Scilly.

-It's not all sand and flowers, St Martin's is thriving community with plenty of people of all ages and different backgrounds choosing to make their home here.
-As well as a shop, pub and bakery the is a jewellery studio, a vineyard and salt making business.
+It's not all sand and flowers, St Martin's is a thriving community with plenty of people of all ages and different backgrounds choosing to make their home here.
+As well as a shop, pub and bakery there is a jewellery studio, a vineyard and salt making business.
 If you want to find out more or even start planning a visit there is a wealth of information on our community website stmartinsscilly.co.uk .